modx-pro/Docs/docs/en/guide/vitepress.md

 :::

-## Syntax highlighting in code blocks
+## Syntax Highlighting in Code Blocks

-VitePress uses [Shiki](https://shiki.matsu.io/) for code syntax highlighting in markdown blocks using colored text.
-Shiki supports a wide range of programming languages.
-You only need to specify the programming language immediately after the opening quotes of the code block.
+VitePress uses [Shiki](https://shiki.matsu.io/) to highlight language syntax in Markdown code blocks, using coloured text.
+Shiki supports a wide variety of programming languages.
+All you need to do is append a valid language alias to the beginning backticks for the code block:

-**Example:**
+**Input:**

 ````markdown
 ```modx